Free Criminal Case Review

 While Florida law recognizes that an immediate order of protection may sometimes be necessary, that need is balanced with the respondent’s right to address the allegations in court.
 So, when a temporary injunction is entered based on the petition and without advance notice to the respondent, the court must set a hearing within 15 days.
 At that hearing, the petitioner may present evidence (in the form of documents, witnesses, and their own testimony) and the party served with the injunction will have an opportunity to respond before the judge makes a decision about entering a permanent injunction.
 Each party has the right to subpoena witnesses if necessary.

-Building an Order of Protection Case in Florida
+Building an Order of Protection Case

 Petitioning for an Order of Protection